omair/OrleansKitchenSink/readme.md

 Update Program.cs and setup orleans.
 For now we will use localhost clustering.

 Add a new project (.Net standard class library).
+Add Grain interface with Guid as key.
+We also need to add following dependencies

+- Microsoft.Orleans.Core.Abstractions
+- Microsoft.Orleans.CodeGenerator.MSBuild